QEHS-Websites/Overview/README.md

 Note for Android Assignments: the following must be drawn "exactly" in a case study (i.e. 1/2, 1/4, 1/5, etc.), then appear in canvas "exactly"

-Additional Case Studies (what users will see in an example )
+Additional Case Studies, in App Development
 - *Note about submitting Case Studies*:
   - submit an image of paper and save this into the Repository made for the Project
   - export file from program, to be saved in Repository (i.e. MS Paint's .bitmap)